Lull mattress review

 If you like the idea of Lull but want different materials or a different feel, these are the closest neighbors in my testing.

-- Casper Original for a similar height and comfort target with zoning in the transition foam and excellent motion isolation.
+- Casper Original: Similar height and comfort target with zoning in the transition foam and excellent motion isolation.

-- Tuft and Needle Original for a more responsive, slightly firmer all foam feel at a friendly price.
+- Tuft & Needle Original: A more responsive, slightly firmer all-foam feel at a friendly price.

-- Saatva Classic for an innerspring based build with a euro style top and more bounce and edge strength.
+- Saatva Classic: An innerspring based build with a euro style top and more bounce and edge strength.

-- Avocado Green for a latex and coil hybrid that emphasizes natural materials and a buoyant feel with very strong edges.
+- Avocado Green: A latex and coil hybrid that emphasizes natural materials and a buoyant feel with very strong edges.

 Lull Mattress FAQ

-The Lull Original feels medium firm to me, around six and a half to seven on a ten point scale.
-The Hybrid feels a bit more plush on top with stronger underlying support because of the coil core.
+The Lull Original feels medium firm to me, around 6.5 to 7 on a 10-point scale.
+The Hybrid feels a bit more plush at the surface while offering stronger underlying support due to the coil core.

-The gel infused memory foam and breathable cover help Lull sleep cooler than older dense memory foam designs.
-In my experience it feels temperature neutral rather than hot.
+The gel-infused memory foam and breathable cover help Lull sleep cooler than older dense foam designs.
+In my experience, it feels temperature neutral rather than hot.
 If you are an extreme hot sleeper, the Lull Hybrid or a dedicated cooling mattress may be a better match.

 You do not need a box spring for Lull.
 Any flat, supportive surface will work, such as a platform bed, a slatted frame with close slats, an adjustable base, or even the floor.
 The main priority is that the surface does not flex or sag.